Murmuration-Labs/songbird-decentralized-moderation/README.md

 ## What Is This Document?

 This document is presented as an idea sketch for how a decentralized content moderation and assessment system *might work*, as applied to social networks potentially built on top of distributed storage systems like IPFS.
 The information contained in this document is intended as a preliminary study only, and not a finished specification or proposal.
-It's goal is to spark conversations within the greater dweb community about these important issues, and to inspire improvements to and innovations upon the ideas discussed here.
+It's goal is to spark conversations within the greater Web3/dweb community about these important issues, and to inspire improvements to and innovations upon the ideas discussed here.
 Feedback is strongly encouraged!

 ## Summary